AST-XXI/Cryptara_FinalProject/README.md

 ## Required Installations & Environment setup

 - Be sure to make the proper installations before running the Cryptara App
+- You can find a link to sign up for TradingView & Twitter Developer accounts below.
 - We highly encourge users to clone the Cryptara environment file via cryptara.yml
 ```bash
 conda env create --file cryptara.yml